AI and VoIP Blog

 ssh username@server.example.com

-Setting Up Multi-Server Profile with Split Panes
+Setting Up Multi-Server iTerm2 SSH Profiles with Split Panes

 To connect to multiple servers simultaneously in split panes: